RudyVane/JobskillsPHP/README.md

 # Skills Extraction from Job Description and CV

 This is a simple web application that allows users to extract required skills and tools from a job description and a candidate's CV.
 The application makes use of the OpenAI GPT-3.5 Turbo model to process the input texts and generate the desired output.
+It also can write a motivation letter for the job

 ## Prerequisites